The Complexity of Relating Quantum Channels to Master Equations: Introduction

-A tomographic snapshot tells us \emph{everything} there is to know about the evolution at the time $t$ when the snapshot was taken.
-Each snapshot gives us a dynamical map (a stochastic map in the classical setting, a CPT map in the quantum), which describes how any initial state of the system will evolve into a state at time $t$. \emph{All} physical properties of the system at time $t$ are then fully determined.
-In the quantum case, the expectation value of \emph{any} physical observable $M$ is given by Born's rule, whereas in the classical case it is given by a straight-forward average.
+Under this assumption, \emph{all} physical properties of the system at time $t$ are then fully determined by the tomographic snapshot.
+In the quantum case, the expectation value of \emph{any} physical observable $M$ is then given by Born's rule, whereas in the classical case it is given by a straight-forward average.
 Any physical measurement can therefore be viewed as an imperfect version of process tomography, since it gives partial information about the snapshot, and with sufficient measurement data the full snapshot can be reconstructed.
 Thus the most complete data that can be gathered about a system's dynamics consists of a set of snapshots, taken at different times during the evolution.

 Given one or more snapshots, understanding the underlying physical processes typically amounts to reconstructing the system's dynamical equations and Liouvillian.
-Clearly, if we can \emph{find} a set of Markovian dynamical equations describing the dynamics whenever these exist (and there is no a priori way of knowing whether they exist or not), we can also determine \emph{whether} they exist.\footnote{Note that the problem of asking whether a given CPT map is approximately consistent with a master equation forming a dynamical semi-group is strictly speaking different from the question whether a given CPT map is exactly compatible with a master equation that approximately gives rise to a semi-group.} So understanding the physics governing an experimental system involves solving the Markovianity or embedding problem (or their generalisations to a family of CPT or stochastic maps, in the case of multiple snapshots).
+If, over the time-scale of the experiment, the dynamics is described to good approximation by Markovian dynamics, then the dynamical equations take the form of a Lindblad master equation (in the quantum case) or a continuous-time Markov process (in the classical case).
+So to understand the physics underlying an experimental system, we must understand whether they can be described by a Markovian dynamics, and if so, what form the Markovian dynamical equations take.
+Clearly, if we can \emph{find} a set of Markovian dynamical equations describing the dynamics whenever these exist (and there is no a priori way of knowing whether they exist or not), we can also determine \emph{whether} they exist.
+So understanding the physics governing an experimental system implicitly involves solving the Markovianity or embedding problem (or their generalisations to a family of CPT or stochastic maps, in the case of multiple snapshots).